 Many who believed that Plummer had acted in self-defense petitioned the governor, and he was released in August 1859.
-Though Skinner was to spend 15 years in prison, he once again managed to escape in May 1860 and fled north to the gold camps of Idaho.
-In January 1862, he ran into Henry Plummer in Lewiston, Idaho, and the pair were said to have then formed a gang of road agents, which included such men as “Clubfoot” George Lane and Bill Bunton, robbing travelers of their personal possessions and relieving stage and freight companies of their gold shipments.
+Though Skinner was to spend 15 years in prison, he once again escaped in May 1860 and fled north to the gold camps of Idaho.
+In January 1862, he ran into Henry Plummer in Lewiston, Idaho, and the pair were said to have then formed a gang of road agents, which included such men as “Clubfoot” George Lane and Bill Bunton, robbing travelers of their possessions and relieving stage and freight companies of their gold shipments.
 Soon, Idaho citizens were becoming suspicious of the men, who then made their way to the goldfields of Montana.
 There, Skinner established a saloon in Bannack and another in Virginia City.
-With his profits, he began to invest in mining claims and soon found himself a “wealthy man.”
+He began investing in mining claims with his profits and soon became a “wealthy man.”
 He then met and married a woman named Nellie, who some said married him only for his money.

-In the meantime, Henry Plummer had become the sheriff in Bannack during a time when road agents in the area were rampant.
-By December 1863, the citizens of Bannack and Virginia City had had enough and men from both towns soon met secretly and organized the Montana Vigilantes.
+In the meantime, Henry Plummer had become the sheriff in Bannack when road agents in the area were rampant.
+By December 1863, the citizens of Bannack and Virginia City had had enough, and men from both towns soon met secretly and organized the Montana Vigilantes.
 Masked men began to visit suspected outlaws in the middle of the night, issuing warnings and tacking up posters featuring skull-and-crossbones or the “mystic” numbers “3-7-77.”
-The vigilantes then began to dispense rough justice by hanging those they found guilty, some 24 men, before they were done.
+The vigilantes began to dispense rough justice by hanging those they found guilty, some 24 men, before they were done.

 Despite his successful businesses in Bannack, a nervous Skinner soon sold his businesses, packed up his belongings, and he and Nellie hightailed out of the area.
-They then settled in the tiny town of Hellgate, Montana, where once again, Skinner set up a saloon.
+They then settled in the tiny town of Hellgate, Montana, where, again, Skinner set up a saloon.

 Hiding out in Hell Gate, Skinner wasn’t safe either.
 On the afternoon of January 24, 1864, the Montana Vigilantes tracked him down.
-The vigilantes quickly held a “mock trial,” and before the night was over, Skinner, as well as a man named Alex Carter, were hanged.
+The vigilantes quickly held a “mock trial,” and before the night was over, Skinner and a man named Alex Carter were hanged.